Is yoga good for riders?

 • His reflexes

-In addition to an adequate saddle posture, you must be able to adapt to the horse's reactions.
-For this, several physical qualities are necessary[5] :
+In addition to proper posture in the saddle, you need to be able to adapt to the horse's reactions.
+This requires a number of physical qualities[5] :

 • Endurance to resist fatigue and stress

-• Static force (pressure of the legs on the horse's flanks, etc.) and the dynamic force (pushing the plate, etc.).
+• Static force (pressure of the legs on the horse's flanks, etc.) and dynamic force (plate thrust, etc.)

-• Speed of action at the limb level in order to react as quickly as possible to the horse's movements.
+• The speed of the limbs to react as quickly as possible to the horse's movements

-• Mobilityor flexibility, is required to ensure the bond with the horse.
+• Mobilityor suppleness, is required to ensure a bond with the horse.

-• Coordination to keep his balance in all situations and be in harmony with his horse
+• Coordination to maintain balance in all situations and be in harmony with your horse

 The rider must therefore control his or her body and be both supple and enduring.
-We had already discussed the necessity of the physical preparation of the rider[6] and in particular the place of the warm-up of the rider.
+We have already discussed the need for physical preparation[6], and in particular the role of the rider's warm-up.

-Now, it is also important to point out that horseback riding generates a interiorization and a self-awarenessby what we do and what we think.
-This is where the practice of yoga could be interesting.
+At this point, it's also important to stress that horseback riding engenders an internalization and self-awarenessby what we do and think.
+This is where the practice of yoga could prove interesting.

 2. The practice of yoga

-Yoga continues to grow in popularity.
-The first representations of yoga postures date back to 2500 BC, for centuries it was a marginal practice in India.
-Today, yoga is practiced all over the world and there are many styles and approaches.
+Yoga is gaining in popularity all the time.
+The earliest depictions of yoga postures date back to 2500 BC, and for centuries it was a marginal practice in India.
+Today, yoga is practised all over the world, in many different styles and approaches.

-Yoga is a practice that allows, through the means ofpostures sequences called "Asanas", coupled with a breath management "Pranayama", to harmonize the physical and psychic condition of the individual.
+Yoga is a practice which, through a series ofsequence of postures called "Asanas", coupled with a careful breath management "Pranayama", to harmonize the physical and mental condition of the individual.

-The two "official" branches of yoga are Ashtanga (dynamic yoga) and the Hatha (a quieter yoga), but within these two lineages, there are many sub-parts.
+The two "official" branches of yoga are Ashtanga (dynamic yoga) and Hatha (a more tranquil form of yoga), but within these two lineages there are many sub-sections.

 • The dynamic yogas are postures performed to the rhythm of the breath.
 These types of yoga are more physical and stimulating.
 The Vinyasa for example, is a form of yoga that links postures in a fluid, rhythmic sequence, almost like a "yoga ballet"!